sara-sabr/ITStrategy/TeamMandate/Mandate.md

 ## Mandate (team's authority within IITB)

+- Define the vision of IT within ESDC
 - Briefing senior management on key organisational problems and recommended steps to address them
 - Orchestrate the IT ecosystem to bring strategies to completion
 - Support teams to introduce modern IT practices and processes
-- Recommend key guiding digital investments principles and rules for project onboarding
+- Set key guiding digital investments principles and rules for project onboarding
 - Provide recommendations on resource IT resource allocation

 ## Team's Guiding Principles